-Built in 1855 and beautifully restored during the past decade, ornate Omni Parker House Hotel continues to be one of Boston's most splendid historic hotels.
+Built in 1855 and beautifully restored during the past decades, ornate Omni Parker House Hotel continues to be one of Boston's most splendid historic hotels.

-Located on the Freedom Trail in one of the oldest parts of Boston, the Omni Parker House Hotel is known for a lot more than just being old.
+With a superb location on the Freedom Trail in one of the most historic parts of Boston, the Omni Parker House Hotel is known for a lot more than just being old.

 The Omni Hotel Boston's most lasting claim to fame comes from its two much-loved culinary originations: Parker House Rolls and Boston Cream Pie.